clickpew/lets-play-hacking/tommy-boy_1.md

 Hm, no exif data.
 And now Apache isn't responding?
 So, I just rebooted the VM.
 You're not my supervisor.

-After some review, all the images are normal, with nothing hidden.
+After some review, all the subfolder images are normal, with nothing I could find hidden.
 I'm probably just focusing too hard on that.
 Good movie memories, though!

 Not Really Redundant
 --------------------